ripienaar/free-for-dev/README.md

    * [PostHog](https://posthog.com) - Full Product Analytics suite free for up to 1m tracked events per month
    * [Uptrace](https://uptrace.dev) - Distributed Tracing Tool that helps developers pinpoint failures and find performance bottlenecks.
 Has a free plan, offers a free Personal subscription for open source projects, and has an open source version.
    * [Microsoft Clarity](https://clarity.microsoft.com/) - Clarity is a free, easy-to-use tool that captures how real people actually use your site.
+   * [Alceris Analytics](https://alceris.com) - Alceris Analytics is a privacy focused website analytics solution which creates insights without using any user identifing data or cookies.
+EU hosted and GDPR compliant.
+Free plan includes 1000 tracked events and pageviews per month.

 **[⬆ back to top](#table-of-contents)**